1. Rockefeller Center Christmas Tree

 2. Origami Christmas Tree at AMNH

-For over 30 years the American Museum of Natural History has celebrated the holiday season with its origami tree, this year decorated with the theme of the "Museum's Collections" featuring origami inspired by the museum's permanent and temporary exhibitions.
+For over 30 years the American Museum of Natural History has celebrated the holiday season with its origami tree, this year decorated with the theme of the "Wild, Wicked and Wonderful" featuring origami inspired by the museum's "The Power of Poison" exhibit.
 They also have 2 19-foot Holiday Barosaurs lit up for viewing as well.

 Address: Central Park West at 79th Street